 Used as a basis for modification of the specifier’s existing specifications, to be consistent with the requirements of AS/NZS 5131.
 If this option is adopted, the specifier needs to ensure the various ‘particular requirements’ are appropriately addressed.

+ASI strongly suggests that options 1 or 2 above are the preferred implementation approaches.
+There is significant benefit to the whole supply chain if the standardised structure to the specification is maintained, as stakeholders will know where to look for any particular or unusual requirements for the project.

-It should be noted that the majority of simpler projects will not require selection of any optional requirements and the resulting specification will therefore be simpler and standardised.
+It should also be noted that the majority of simpler projects will not require selection of any optional requirements and the resulting specification will therefore be simpler and standardised.